Micro Northern California Wedding Packages

 So why not just go to the courthouse steps?
 The pictures and privacy.
-At a wine country wedding venue, a professional photographer will be getting photos you can share with your children many years from now.
+At a venue, a professional photographer will be getting photos you can share with your children many years from now.
 Those all-important detail shots, using the surrounding beauty to stage the photo of your dreams.
 Spectacular photos without huge wedding budgets are possible.

 An Elopement – Elope California

 Traditionally, elopement was when a couple decided to get married right away, on the spur-of-the-moment, and usually in secret.
 Sometimes, couples eloped because their families didn’t approve of the marriage.
 Elopements were popularized in Las Vegas, of course, but you can elope in many other places these days.
 One thing to keep in mind if you want to elope but do it more traditionally is that it still takes a little bit of planning.